Daher al-Umar: Capture of Nazareth and conflict with Nablus

+Nazareth, a mostly Christian town, came under Daher's control by the end of 1740.
+Philipp contends the extension of Daher's rule southward toward Nazareth and the adjoining wide plain of Marj Ibn Amer between the Galilee and Jabal Nablus, through which the Damascus–Nablus trade routes passed, was a drawn-out process and the precise dating is unclear.
+Although it administratively belonged to Sidon, Nazareth was controlled by the rural chiefs of Nablus Sanjak, a district of the Damascus Eyalet.
+The town was the residence of Daher's first, Damascene wife and the hometown of his second wife.
+Through these connections, he forged close ties with its residents.
+They preferred Daher, who had a reputation for religious tolerance, over the chiefs and merchants of Nablus, who they viewed as oppressive or extortionary.

-The dominant clans of Jabal Nablus, especially the Jarrar family, challenged Zahir's advance, recruiting the Saqr as allies.
-By then, the Saqr had become hostile toward Zahir, their ostensible junior partner, for stemming their raids against the peasants in his territories.
-Probably sometime after 1738, Zahir, backed by his kinsmen, Maghrebi mercenaries, and the residents of Nazareth, routed the Jarrar–Saqr coalition at the Marj Ibn Amer village of al-Rawda, near al-Mansi.
+The dominant clans of Jabal Nablus, especially the Jarrars, challenged Daher's advance, recruiting the Saqr as allies.
+By then, the Saqr had grown hostile toward Daher, their ostensible junior partner, for stemming their raids against the peasants in his territories.
+Probably sometime after 1738, Daher, leading his kinsmen, Maghrebi mercenaries, and the Nazarenes, routed the Jarrar–Saqr coalition in Marj Ibn Amer, near the village of al-Mansi.
 (Note: The Nablus-based chronicler, Ihsan al-Nimr, in his detailed account of Nablus during the 18th century, does not mention the battle.
-The Nazarene historian Hanna Samarah claims Zahir's 2,000 men killed 8,000 on the opposing side.
+The Nazarene historian Hanna Samarah claims Daher's 2,000 men killed 8,000 on the opposing side.
 The head of the Jarrars, Sheikh Ibrahim al-Jarrar, was slain.)
-Following his victory, Zahir called for reinforcements from the people of his domains to subdue Jabal Nablus.
-Among them were many residents of Nazareth, including Christian women who supplied the troops with food and water.
-Zahir's forces pursued the Jarrars to their throne village of Sanur, but withdrew after failing to capture its fortress.
-The defeat marked the limit of Zahir's influence south of Marj Ibn Amer and confirmed the Jarrars as the dominant force of Jabal Nablus over their rivals, the Tuqans.
-While the Jarrars and Zahir eventually concluded a truce, the former continued to mobilize the clans of Jabal Nablus to prevent Zahir's southward expansion.
+Afterward, Daher mobilized the people of his domains to subdue Jabal Nablus.
+Among them were many Nazarenes, including Christian women who supplied the troops with food and water.
+Daher's forces pursued the Jarrars to their throne village of Sanur, but retreated after failing to capture its fortress.
+The defeat marked the limit of Daher's influence south of Marj Ibn Amer and confirmed the Jarrars as the dominant force of Jabal Nablus.